oslabs-beta/ArtemisQL/README.md

 ## 🏗️ Planned Features:

 ## 🏗️ How to Contribute:
-* We would love for you to test our application and submit any issues you encouter.
+We would love for you to test our application and submit any issues you encouter.
 Please feel free to fork your own repository to and submit your own pull requests.

-* How you can contribute:
+How you can contribute:
-- Submitting or fixing bugs
+- Submitting or resolving GitHub issues
 - Implementing features
-- Submitting or resolving GitHub issues
-- Help market our application
+- Helping market our application

 ## 🧬 Built With